abaldeweg/playbook/roles/vue_app/README.md

 # vue_app

-Installs an app made with vueJS.
+Prepares the machine for an app made with vueJS.

 ## Vars